“It was a dark and stormy night…”

-For over five decades kids even younger than nine have tried to wrap their minds around this tangled tale of quantum physics, fractions and megaparsecs (a measure for distances in intergalactic space).
+For over five decades kids even younger than nine have tried to wrap their minds around this tangled tale of quantum physics and intergalactic space.
 It didn’t matter if you fully understood.
 Because somehow, the message of the story transcended all of that.

-In 1962, Madeline L’Engle was way ahead of her time when she gave her readers the five-dimensional “tesseract” – a geometric construct that exists in four dimensions of space and one dimension of time.
-The tesseract allowed for the characters to time travel interdimensionally.
+In 1962, Madeline L’Engle was way ahead of her time when she gave her readers the five-dimensional “tesseract” – a geometric construct which allowed the characters to time travel.

 The story follows the intergalactic exploits of Meg Murry and her beloved 5-year-old prodigy of a brother, Charles Wallace.